ambassify/parse-js/README.md

 Selects a different parser from the `cases` object by looking up the value at `parseSelector` / `reverseSelector` in the cases object and executing it.

-If the `cases` object does not define a key for the value at returned by the selector, the `_default_` key will be called if defined.
+If the `cases` object does not define a key for the value returned by the selector, the `_default_` key will be called if defined.
 If neither of these exist `undefined` will be returned.

-Both `parseSelector ` and `reverseSelector` can be any key supported by [lodash get](https://lodash.com/docs/4.16.0#get) or a method which is passed the object to transform and the root object of this transform.
+Both `parseSelector` and `reverseSelector` can be any key supported by [lodash get](https://lodash.com/docs/4.16.0#get) or a method which is passed the object to transform and the root object of this transform.
 Passing `null` or `undefined` will disable the selector and `.switch()` will always return `undefined`.